TomSssM/MyCodewars/task-archieve/longest-letter-subsequence/task.md

 __Note:__ the particulars of the approach used in this task are also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) (same Task Type)

 __Note:__ apart from HashMap the approach used in this task is called "_Sliding Window_".
-Like we said this approach is also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) but you can also read more about the "Sliding Window" approach [here](../literature/sliding-window.md)
+Like we said this approach is also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) but you can also read more about the "Sliding Window" approach in [this article](../literature/sliding-window.md)

 </details>